Alejogb1/job-board/blog-data/how-does-the-jetbrains-marketplace-determine-ide-version-compatibility.md

 id: "how-does-the-jetbrains-marketplace-determine-ide-version-compatibility"
 ---

-Alright, let's break down how JetBrains Marketplace tackles the ever-present challenge of plugin compatibility with varying IDE versions.
+, let's break down how JetBrains Marketplace tackles the ever-present challenge of plugin compatibility with varying IDE versions.
 It's a complex dance, and I've certainly seen my fair share of missteps during my time building and maintaining plugins, which gives me a good perspective on this.
 It's not simply a matter of checking a version number; there's quite a bit more going on under the hood.

 Fundamentally, the process revolves around several layers of metadata and validation that JetBrains utilizes both during plugin submission and during the installation phase on a user's IDE.
 This system is designed to ensure a reasonable level of stability and prevent those dreaded "plugin incompatible" error messages from appearing too frequently.

-First, let's talk about how compatibility is *specified*.
+First, let's talk about how compatibility is _specified_.
 At the heart of each plugin is the `plugin.xml` file.
 This file contains a plethora of information, and crucial to our discussion is the `<idea-version>` tag.
 This tag uses attributes to specify compatible versions.
 You typically see one or more of these attributes:

-*   `since-build`: Specifies the lowest build number that the plugin is compatible with.
+- `since-build`: Specifies the lowest build number that the plugin is compatible with.
 This is crucial for ensuring a plugin isn't attempting to use APIs that don't exist in older versions.
-*   `until-build`: Defines the highest build number the plugin supports.
+- `until-build`: Defines the highest build number the plugin supports.
 This prevents installation on IDE versions where significant API changes could lead to problems.
-*   `platform-version`: This attribute is less commonly used but specifies a particular platform version, mainly when you're targetting specific IDEs.
+- `platform-version`: This attribute is less commonly used but specifies a particular platform version, mainly when you're targetting specific IDEs.
 It's useful for ensuring plugins are installed only on the right IDE (e.g., IntelliJ vs. PyCharm).

 These attributes don’t just check major version numbers like 2023.3 or 2024.1, but rather uses internal build numbers.
 For example, `233.11799.241` or similar build number which can then be matched appropriately.
 Each IDE release uses the `<since-build>` and `<until-build>` number in its own core configuration.